My 20 Favorite Songs of All Time With Commentary

 Dedication: For AC, who likes lists, even though this barely is one.

-Note: If you enjoyed this piece, you may also enjoy “On Some Airport.”
-Available below.
+Note: If you enjoyed this piece, you may also enjoy the pieces below which also use the list format.

 On the Top Five Male Athletes of All Time